privacygmail cleanupemail security

 1. Review connected apps regularly

-• Gmail Settings → See all settings → Accounts → Check connected apps
+• Gmail Settings → See all settings → Accounts → check connected apps

 • Revoke apps you no longer use

-• Verify permissions granted
+• Verify the permissions granted

 2. Use dedicated cleanup periods

-• Connect tool for cleanup session
+• Connect the tool for a cleanup session

-• Revoke access after cleanup complete
+• Revoke access after the cleanup's done

-• Reconnect only when needed
+• Reconnect only when you need to

-3. Monitor for unusual activity
+3. Watch for unusual activity

-• Check Gmail activity log
+• Check your Gmail activity log

 • Watch for unexpected emails sent

-• Verify no unauthorized access
+• Verify there's no unauthorized access

 4. Use strong authentication

-• Enable 2-factor authentication on Gmail
+• Turn on 2-factor authentication for Gmail

 • Use app-specific passwords when appropriate